jmbartkowiak/Drive-Revenant/README.md

 **Keep your drives hot and ready for instant access.**

 Drive Revenant prevents hard drives and SSDs from entering sleep mode by performing tiny read/write operations at safe intervals.
 This eliminates the frustrating delay when accessing files on drives that have "spun down" or entered low-power states.
-Drive Revenant was partially inspired by 'Keep Alive' -  a similar, if much more basic (seeing as it managed to corrupt a drive after just a few days) implementation for keeping drives active.

 ## Why Use Drive Revenant?